himham-jak/OpenGOAL-Level-Builder-Blender-Addon/README.md

 The final step in the opening of a custom level is not yet automated.

 After building and connecting, the level itself is loaded with `(bg-build)` as written in the `custom_levels` README that comes with OpenGOAL.
 When I automate this step, the previous step doesn't complete.
 Someone with more knowledge of the REPL can likely fix this.

+If you keep the Blender command line open when exporting, it will walk you through this final step.

 ## Known Issues